Save water, save money, save wildlife

 Temperature pollution is “any change from the natural temperature in a habitat.”
 This means streams get too warm for native wildlife, like trout.
 On top of that, warmer streams allow non-native invasive species, like pike, to thrive, which further disrupts our streams and the species we want to live there.

-One reason streams become vulnerable to temperature pollution is ‘low flow alteration’.
-When too much water is removed for our uses – like watering our yards – water, or flow level, becomes so low that aquatic life and other important natural processes are damaged.
+One reason streams become vulnerable to temperature pollution is ‘low flows’.
+When too much water is removed for our uses – like watering our yards – in-stream water, or flow level, becomes so low that aquatic life and other important natural processes are damaged.

 Chemical Pollution